ochiroma/sixteens/README.md

 - Portrait tablets get 47 x 16px columns
 - Mobiles and browsers that don’t support media queries get 100% wide columns

-5947sixteen = 59col, 47cols with 16px used for baseline and column widths (that double as gutters)
+5947sixteen = 59 column and 47 column vertical grids with 16px used for baseline and column widths (that double as gutters)